 The first topic to address in the context of this building block is "2050 scrap blending wall".
-Although ferrous scrap will be part of the future strategies for reducing GHG emissions, there are still limitations linked to the availability of scrap with the right quality.
-The presence of tramp elements such as non-ferrous metals might limit the use of ferrous scrap for production of certain steel grades.
-Therefore, scrap treatments, processing, and cleaning will be an opportunity linked to the recovery of certain non-ferrous fractions, such as tin, copper and zinc.
-Research efforts on this topic are necessary because valorisation of low-quality scrap streams is one of the key elements for fostering a green transition of the steel production as a whole.
+In fact, although ferrous scrap will be part of the future strategies for reducing GHG emissions and achieving a truly circular economy, there are still limitations linked to the availability of scrap with the right quality.
+The presence of tramp elements such as non-ferrous metals might limit the use of ferrous scrap to produce certain steel grades and scrap characterisation, treatments, processing and cleaning (as addressed in BB3) will be necessary.
+All these steps are linked to the recovery of certain non-ferrous fractions, such as tin, copper and zinc but there is also a corresponding increase in the amount of waste produced from scrap sorting (e.g., automotive shredder residue and sweepings).
+If the preparation of scrap is enhanced, the slag quantity and the electricity used would be highly reduced offering relatively fast access to reduce CO_2 emissions.
+Innovative technologies will be required for upcycling these waste streams and exploiting also in combination with other industrial sectors, in an Industrial Symbiosis perspective.
+Research efforts on this topic are one of the key elements for fostering a green transition of the steel production as a whole, increasing the value of lower quality scrap and maintain the sustainability of the steel value chain.

 The second one is the "materials recirculation with high recycling rate".
-There is still a huge room for improving the yield of the iron and steel making route by recovering of metal contents from metal oxides both directly in the existing production process (e.g. agglomeration of residues rich in metal-oxides to recharge in the melting process or re-charge of fines residues within DRI plant) and in a dedicated unit (e.g. pyro-metallurgic unit recovering the metals and Zn oxide by EAF/BOF residue).
+There is still a huge room for improving the yield of the iron and steel making route by recovering of metal contents from metal oxides both directly in the existing production process (e.g., agglomeration of residues rich in metal-oxides to recharge in the melting process or re-charge of fines residues within DRI plant) and in a dedicated unit (e.g. pyro-metallurgic unit recovering the metals and Zn oxide by EAF/BOF residue).

 The third topic covered by this building block is the "residue valorisation".
 Residue from steel industry is already successfully used inside the steel production itself or by other sectors but new EU legislations or more stringent national laws might endanger good practices and then the level of circularity reached by the steel sector.
 To reach the full circularity of the steel sector, every material stream (residue) generated together with steel has to find its proper fate, to be reused, recycled, or recovered.
-Research efforts are, therefore, treatment for primary steelmaking slags to recover the metal and mineral phase, conditioning the properties of minor residues (i.e. dry fast cooling process for the secondary metallurgical LF, VD and AOD slag) and for developing new processes to lower the demand for primary resources (i.e. bio-char and syngas production integrated with steel plant using waste heat) and reduce landfill volume (i.e. use of slag as heat accumulator for heat recovery).
+Research efforts are, therefore, treatment for primary steelmaking slags to recover the metal and mineral phase, conditioning the properties of minor residues (i.e., dry fast cooling process for the secondary metallurgical LF, VD and AOD slag) and for developing new processes to lower the demand for primary resources (i.e. bio-char and syngas production integrated with steel plant using waste heat) and reduce landfill volume (i.e. use of slag as heat accumulator for heat recovery).
 At the same time, additional applications and final user for residuals streams must be identified for mitigating the risks of over-demanding legislations in full respect of environmental safety and human health.